seedinvest/coffeescript-style-guide/README.md

 foo = (arg1, arg2)-> # No
 ```

-Do not use parentheses when declaring functions that take no arguments:
+Do not use parentheses when declaring procedures (functions that take no arguments):

 ```coffeescript
 bar = -> # Yes